a-la/styles/documentary/1-API/index.md

 ## Special Cases

 Some CSS properties will interfere with attributes of certain tags.
-There's an ignore map that prevents the output of the following cases:
+There's an ignore map at [`/ignore.json`](/ignore.json) that prevents the output of the following cases:

 <fork lang="html">example/ignore</fork>